nre-learning/nrelabs-curriculum/docs/nrelabs.rst

 NRE Labs
 ================================

-NRE Labs is the flagship and reference deployment of Antidote.
+`NRE Labs <https://labs.networkreliability.engineering/>`_ is the flagship and reference deployment of Antidote.

 .. image:: images/NRELabs-Large-onBlack.png
+   :scale: 20 %
+   :align: center

 While NRE Labs aims to be intuitive to use without documentation, lab contributors and Antidote developers should familiarize themselves with